openandclose/tosixinch/docs/intro.rst

 Basic Usage
 -----------

-The main comandline options of the script are:
+The main comandline options of the program are:

     * ``-i`` ``INPUT``, ``--input`` ``INPUT`` (input url or file path)
     * ``-f`` ``FILE``, ``--file`` ``FILE`` (file to read inputs)